 Something to look forward to A high-speed train is in the works and is bound to bring ease in traveling to Las Vegas from different parts of the US.

 4. Driving to Las Vegas

-Many travellers choose to drive to Las Vegas despite the long travel time.
+Many travelers choose to drive to Las Vegas despite the long travel time.
 En route to the City of Lights, there are plenty of destinations wherein you can spend a scenic stopover.
 This greatly appeals to many drivers.

-The whole route passes through states namely California, Nevada, Arizona, Utah, Idaho and Montana.
+The whole route passes through California, Nevada, Arizona, Utah, Idaho, and Montana.
 I-15 is located in Clark County and is part of the Las Vegas Freeway.

 If the license is in a language other than English, it is better to secure an International Driving Permit (IDP) before your trip.
 You have to be at least 16 years old with a full license and proof of insurance to drive in Nevada.

-Cars in Las Vegas are driven on the right hand side of the road.
+Cars in Las Vegas are driven on the right-hand side of the road.

 Coming to Las Vegas from San Jose is made easy and convenient by different means of transportation.
 You can travel by plane, bus, train or at the convenience of your own car.